 I paint directly on my skin, which I then photograph and print out digitally.
 The final images exist as digital prints on cotton rag paper.

 For years, I've been investigating gesture in painting and this implicates my whole body.
-The imagery plays on illusions of control, about our bodies and also about art.
-I started this work (almost twenty years ago) as a way to find myself, literally, within the language of abstraction and reshape it based on my own experience.
+The imagery plays on illusions of control – about our bodies and also about art.
+I started this work more than twenty years ago as a way to find myself, literally, within the language of abstraction and reshape it based on my own experience.

 I use the camera to record evidence of movement, which I think about in relation to gesture.
 It’s all part of my continuing attempt to locate myself within shifting contexts.

 That sense of dislocation and change is perhaps why my work is a hybrid form, one that combines painting, photography and performance.
 Painting and photography set up different expectations.
 I look for the ambiguities in each.

 What is the figure we’re seeing?
 Is it the body, the movement or the paint?
 What is the frame of reference?
 Where am I in the mix?